paritytech/polkadot/roadmap/implementors-guide/guide.md

 The statement distribution subsystem sends statements to peer nodes, detects double-voting, and tabulates when a sufficient portion of the validator set has unanimously judged a candidate.
 When judgment is not unanimous, it escalates the issue to misbehavior arbitration.

-Statement Distribution is the only subsystem which has any notion of peer nodes or of our own cryptographic keys.
-It is responsible for deciding when a quorum exists, and for detecting a variety of peer node misbehaviors for reporting to Misbehavior Arbitration.
+Statement Distribution is the only validity module subsystem which has any notion of peer nodes or of our own cryptographic keys.
+It is responsible for signing statements that we have generated and forwarding them, and for detecting a variety of peer node misbehaviors for reporting to Misbehavior Arbitration.
 Within the Validity module, it's the main point of contact (via the Overseer) with peer nodes.
-On receiving a signed statement from a peer seconding a candidate block, it sends the Candidate Receipt to the Candidate Backing subsystem to double-check the peer's judgment.
+On receiving a signed statement from a peer, assuming the peer receipt state machine is in an appropriate state, it sends the Candidate Receipt to the Candidate Backing subsystem to double-check the peer's judgment.

-Once a sufficient quorum has agreed that a candidate is valid, this subsystem notifies the Overseer, which in turn engages block production mechanisms to include the parablock.

 ### Misbehavior Arbitration Subsystem